EnshenZhu/Data_Structure_Easy2Advance/README.md

 ## What is a Data Structure

-A data structure (DS) organizes data so that it can be used (access and edit) effectively.
+A data structure (DS) organizes data to make it be used (access and edit) effectively.

 ## Why Data Structure